2022 CMHC On Demand Accreditation Information

-PACE designates this live activity for a maximum of 17.75 AMA PRA Category 1 Credits™.
+PACE designates this enduring activity for a maximum of 18.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NURSING CONTINUING EDUCATION

-Pharmacotherapy contact hours for Advance Practice Registered Nurses to be determined.
+Pharmacotherapy contact hours for Advance Practice Registered Nurses will be designated on your certificate.

 PHARMACY CONTINUING EDUCATION

 PACE designates this continuing education activity for 18.5 contact hour(s) (1.85 CEUs) of the Accreditation Council for Pharmacy Education.

 Universal Activity Number – JA4008073-9999-22-251-H01-P. Type of activity: Knowledge

 DIETITIAN CONTINUING EDUCATION